Updated June 2nd.

 Drop off and pick up

 Closing Day.
 Pick up time is 10am for all overnight sessions.
 As camp comes to a close, all campers and staff will gather in their cabin groups or flocks and say farewell.
 As you arrive in the parking lot, a greeter will welcome you and call for your camper over the radio.
 As you wait to see your camper, luggage will be loaded into your car.
 Your camper will arrive and you can be on your way in a few minutes.
 We have 150 campers all leaving on the same day so there will be a line.
-We will mitigate this with arrival times but there is only so much we can do to speed up this process.
+There is only so much we can do to speed up this process.
 Just know that in a few minutes, you will see your camper for the 1st time in a week or two.

 In 2021, nobody except registered campers will be allowed beyond the parking lot.
 Administrative staff, some counselors, and nurses will be in the parking lot to assist you, welcome your campers, and answer any questions.